 Polyhedral virions 140-200 nm in diameter.
 The capsid displays an icosahedral symmetry T=189-217, with an internal lipid membrane.
 Virions are either externally enveloped or not depending whether they budded from the cell membrane, or were arranged in paracrystaline array in the host cell cytoplasm and were released by lysis.

 Linear, dsDNA genome of about 110 kb.
-The genome contains terminal and redundant sequences.
+The genome contains terminal and redundant sequences and is circularly permuted.
 Encodes for approximately 125 proteins.

 Approximately 25% of the cytosine residues of the genome are methylated by a virus encoded DNA methyltransferase.